pfelk/pfelk/install/configuration.md

 - Enter the ELK local IP into the field "Remote log servers" with port 5140 (eg 192.168.100.50:5140)
 - Under "Remote Syslog Contents" check "Everything"
 - Click Save
+#### - 4b.
+(Optional) Configure Suricata for log forwarding
+ - On your pfSense web UI got to Services / Suricata / Interfaces, and enable Suricata on desired interfaces
+ - You can have separate configuration on each of your interfaces, you can edit them via clicking on the pencil icon
+ - You sould enable the EVE JSON output format for log forwarding, you should have the following options enabled at the EVE Output Settings section:
+   - Eve JSON log: Suricata will output selected info in JSON format to a single file or to syslog.
+   - EVE Output type: SYSLOG
+   - EVE Syslog Output Facility: AUTH
+   - EVE Syslog Output Priority: NOTICE
+   - EVE Log Alerts: Suricata will output Alerts via EVE
+   - Saving this will auto-enable settings at the Logging Settings menu, the Log Facility here should be LOCAL1, and the Log Priority should be NOTICE.
 # Kibana
 #### - 5a.
 Configuring Patterns
 - In your web browser go to the ELK local IP using port 5601 (ex: 192.168.0.1:5601)